twonoise/jasmine-sa/README.md

 ------------------------
 There is no, currently.
 * For _incoming_ data array, it can be "played" as `.wav` file, then feed to us as usual.
 Incoming samples often are 32-bit `float`s, and better if in range **[-1.0 ...
 1.0]**.
 But can be any other "playable" data, if it can be "played" with some JACK audio player without distortion.
 Multi-channel audio files are almost always contains _interleaved_ data.<br>
+> [!Note]
-Note that **JACK Transport** allow us to sync several players, so we get multiple incoming channels with zero skew guaranteed.
+> **JACK Transport** allow us to sync several players,

+so we get multiple incoming channels with zero skew guaranteed.
 Good if we have several _non-interleaved_ data sets.
 * As for _resulting_ FFT data, there are last 16 screens are holded in screen memory; it should be easy to dump it to binary file, please feel free to implement this command.
 Data format is signed shorts (Q1.15) with **-327.67** to **327.67 dB** range, and **-32768** value is NODATA (out of bounds / non existent, etc).

 _I hate your pixels :-[_